 All documents issued in a language other than Polish or English should be submitted along with their sworn translation into Polish or English.

 A sworn translation can be done by:

-If you encounter any difficulties regarding translation into Polish, please contact the Promotion and Admissions Office.
+If you encounter any difficulties regarding translation of your documents, please contact the Promotion and Admissions Office.

 - diplomatic representation or consular office of the country where (or in the education system of which) the document was issued, accredited in any EU/EFTA/OECD member state.

 If a country in which a given document was issued is a party to The Hague Convention of 5 October 1961, legalisation is replaced by an apostille.

 The list of countries which signed to The Hague Convention can be found at https://www.hcch.net/en/states/hcch-members.

 Information concerning national bodies competent in the area of apostilles in each country can be found at https://www.hcch.net/en/instruments/conventions/authorities1/?cid=41.

 Such a procedure is conducted by Polish education offices, including the Education Office in Warsaw.

 Secondary school-leaving documents issued in EU or OECD member states, in China, Belarus, Ukraine and Libya, as well as IB and EB diplomas, are recognised based on provisions of the Polish law and/or international agreements, therefore no additional recognition procedure is required.